Adam Bair's Consumer Protection Resources

 4. Keep every piece of paper and every voicemail.

-5. If the collector keeps collecting without sending verification, or breaks any of the rules above, talk to a consumer-protection attorney licensed in your state.
-The federal fee-shifting provision means many of these cases are handled without an upfront fee to you.
+5. If the collector keeps collecting without sending verification, or breaks any of the rules above, talk to a consumer-protection attorney in your state.
+The federal fee-shifting rule means many of these cases get handled with no upfront fee to you.

-6. Do not assume the debt is yours just because the collector says it is.
+6. Do not assume the debt is yours just because the collector says so.
 Account numbers get crossed.
-Statutes of limitation run.
+Statutes of limitation run out.
 Debts get sold and resold.
-The collector is required to prove the debt before you owe anything.
+The collector has to prove the debt before you owe anything.

 Common mistakes I see